-“It was eye opening how out of shape I was.
+“It was eye-opening how out of shape I was.
 Now, I can’t imagine life without it.”

 Those are the common threads in our society.
 In an age where it is normal to be overstressed, many of us are looking for the fountain of youth.
 Others may want to fit into skinny jeans.
-Possibly the lion’s share enter yoga to ease some sort of physical discomfort.
+Possibly the lion’s share enters yoga to ease some sort of physical discomfort.
 Although they may take their first dip with yoga for the physical benefits, the non-physical purpose of yoga shines through after a while.

 Many of us older yogis recognize that the deepest benefits of yoga have nothing to do with mastering a challenging pose.

 “I was going through hard times.
 I needed to slow down my thoughts.
-Yoga is so freeing and life changing.”
+Yoga is so freeing and life-changing.”

 “The breathing was hard for me when I first started.
-The more I try, the more I find I use in in my other life challenges.”
+The more I try, the more I find I use in my other life challenges.”

 “As the mother of four, for 17 years, I always put others first.
 After my first yoga class, I was hooked.”